Family Filming Moments: Yearly Traditions and How to Refrain from Stale Video.

 Get the kids involved

 Give the kids in your family (or the adults that act like children) a task or game that you can film.
-They can play a prank**, put on a little talent show, or simply play hide and seek.
-Most kids are looking for something fun to do during family parties anyway.
-You’ll find that once you provide it for them, they’ll be coming to you every year waiting for their new assignment.
+They can put on a little talent show, play hide and seek, build something, or tell some jokes.
+Most kids are looking for something fun to do during family parties anyway and are often very excited to receive their next assignment.

 Filming your family get-togethers every year shouldn’t feel like a boring task.
 It should be fun for everyone involved – including YOU!
 Using the above techniques will keep everyone engaged and keep your footage varied so that everyone, even your hyperactive nephew…

-…will be on the edge of their seat waiting to see what you’ve captured.
+…will be on the edge of his seat waiting to see what you’ve captured.